Thanhdatne/arc-ai-agent-registration-guide/README.md

 2. **Standard API Key:** Created via `Keys` → `Create a key` → `Standard Key`.
 3. **Registered Entity Secret:** Ensure your Entity Secret is registered in the Console `Config` section.
 4. **Testnet USDC:** Ensure your dev-controlled wallet is funded for gas fees.
+5. You need Node.js version 22 or later (check using the command `node -v`).

 ## 🏗️ Architecture Workflow
 ```mermaid